 Carrie (2013) is the completely unnecessary remake to the already perfect 1976 original.
 Not including the 2002 TV version.
 This was before Hollywood began to see the potential in remaking already adapted Stephen King stories.
 So nobody really gave it a chance.
 Although the trailer and promotional prank video did peak my interest, I pretty much felt the same way.
 That’s why I didn’t go to the theater to see it.
 Their first mistake was casting Chloe Grace Moretz to play Carrie White.
-Don’t get me wrong, she’s very talent and does do well in the role.
+Don’t get me wrong, she’s very talented and does do well in the role.
 She’s just too pretty to convincingly portray someone who’s supposed to be average.
 Sissy Spacek’s appearance and Prom transformation was much more convincing.
 She’s also underage, so the locker room taunting scene is less revealing.
 Carrie’s mother has the same problem with appearance.
 Julianne Moore is equally good, but doesn’t fit the description.
 Other parts of the book are taken into account though.
 Like Chris Hargensen’s wealth or Miss Desjardin surviving in the end.
 The main problem I had is the way it was shot, too much slow motion, and some of the casting.
 Judy Greer is just too quirky to work as the gym teacher.
 There’s also a strangely out of place scene at the end about Sue Snell’s relationship with Tommy.
 The Prom scene doesn’t work for me because too many people survive it.
 There’s not enough blind rage.
 Even worse is Chris and her boyfriend’s death.
 Where she uses her telekinesis to very slowly cause their car to crash.
 Carrie (2013) is either too different or too familiar to break any new ground.

 Remake of: Carrie (1976)